huggingface/dataspeech/README.md

 Note that the script will be faster if you have GPUs at your disposal.
 It will automatically scale-up to every GPUs available in your environnement.

 The resulting dataset will be pushed to the HuggingFace hub under your HuggingFace handle.
-Mine was push to [ylacombe/jenny-tts-tags](https://huggingface.co/datasets/ylacombe/jenny-tts-tags).
+Mine was pushed to [ylacombe/jenny-tts-tags](https://huggingface.co/datasets/ylacombe/jenny-tts-tags).

 ### 2. Map annotations to text bins

-Since the ultimate goal here is to fine-tune the [Parler-TTS v0.1 checkpoint](https://huggingface.co/parler-tts/parler_tts_mini_v0.1) on the Jenny dataset, we want to stay consistent with the text bins of the datasets on which the latter model was trained.
+Since the ultimate goal here is to fine-tune the [Parler-TTS v1 checkpoint](https://huggingface.co/parler-tts/parler-tts-mini-v1) on the Jenny dataset, we want to stay consistent with the text bins of the datasets on which the latter model was trained.

 This is easy to do thanks to the following command: